-The final purchase price for certain of the divested businesses is subject to adjustment based on working capital existing at the respective closing dates.
+The final purchase price for certain divested businesses is subject to adjustment based on working capital existing at the respective closing dates.
 The working capital figures are subject to agreement with the buyers and in the event we cannot come to agreement with the buyers, an arbitration process.
-Final agreement of the working capital figures with the buyers for certain of these transactions has yet to occur and, accordingly, it is possible that the purchase price and resulting gains/losses on these transactions may be materially adjusted in subsequent periods.
+Final agreement of the working capital figures with the buyers for certain transactions has yet to occur.
+In addition, changes in estimates associated with liabilities retained in connection with a business divesture (e.g., income taxes) may occur.
+As such, it is possible that the purchase price and resulting gains/losses on these and other previous divestitures may be adjusted in subsequent periods.